 There are many factors involved in determining who was at fault for your auto accident, such as:

-- Evidence gathered by you.
-Following your auto accident if you are not severely injured, it can be extremely helpful to your eventual case to take photographs of the vehicles, injuries and the scene of the accident in order to help your insurance company determine fault.
+Following your auto accident, if you are not severely injured, it can be extremely helpful to your eventual case to take photographs of the vehicles, injuries, and the scene of the accident in order to help your insurance company determine fault.
 If there were witnesses to the accident, make sure you jot down names and phone numbers, giving your Los Angeles auto accident attorney a strong foundation on which to build your case.

 California Code 23123(a) governs driving while talking on a cell phone, while California Code 23123.5 governs texting while driving.
 Many experts feel distracted driving has become the top cause of car collisions in our increasingly busy lives.
 As a nation off multi-taskers, we have allowed that habit to extend into our time behind the wheel as well.